Court of King's Bench of New Brunswick

-The Court of King's Bench of New Brunswick (in French: Cour du Banc du Roi du Nouveau-Brunswick) is the superior trial court of the Canadian province of New Brunswick.
+The Court of King's Bench of New Brunswick (in French: Cour du Banc du Roi du Nouveau-Brunswick, when the monarch is female Queen's Bench and de la Reine) is the superior trial court of the Canadian province of New Brunswick.

+In 1979, the Supreme Court of the Province of New Brunswick was dissolved, and its trial functions went to the Court of King's Bench, while its appeal functions largely shifted to the Court of Appeal of New Brunswick.

 Structure

 The Court of King's Bench of New Brunswick consists of a Chief Justice among 17 judicial seats, plus a number of justices who have elected supernumerary status after many years of service and after having attained eligibility for retirement.
 This tally does not include the 8 judicial seats assigned for the family court.